 4 strips bacon (about 3 oz.), thinly sliced cross-wise

-2 medium onions (about 1 lb.), quartered and thinly sliced
+2 medium onions (about 1 lb.), thinly sliced

 2 fat cloves garlic, minced